Wine Reviews – All Wine Glass Ratings

 Wine Review: 2022 Cline Old Vine Red Blend — Not Just for the Fancy People

 Okay, I’ll admit it — the words “Old Vine” scare me a little.
-Like, how old are we […]
+Like, how old are we talking?
+Jurassic grapes?
+Fossilized vines? […]

 Wine Review: 2021 Post House Road Cabernet Sauvignon — The Little Cab That Almost Could